 Immigration policy has become one of the most important debates facing our nation, yet misinformation and entrenched positions have posed challenges to thoughtful conversations on the role of immigration in today’s society and economy.
 Policymakers continue to seek a middle ground on the changes that should be made to U.S. immigration laws and regulations, and on the best way forward in managing the relationship among the United States, neighboring countries and the immigrants who come here.

-The screening will be followed by a panel discussion with the filmmaker and immigration experts on the state of immigration in the U.S. and the policy challenges ahead.
+The screening was followed by a panel discussion with immigration experts on the state of immigration in the U.S. and the policy challenges ahead.

 Follow @BakerInstitute on Twitter and join the conversation online with #BakerMexico.